Error-Minimizing Measurements in Postselected One-Shot Symmetric Quantum State Discrimination and Acceptance as a Performance Metric: Case: and do not have the same support i.e.

 \textbf{Constructing an arbitrary error minimizing measurement: }In Theorem \ref{thm: beyondSymmetricSplit}, we saw that an arbitrary error-minimizing measurement $\Lambda$ must belong to one of $\mathcal{E}_s^1(\rho,\sigma)$, $\mathcal{E}_s^2(\rho,\sigma)$ or $\mathcal{E}_s^3(\rho,\sigma)$.
-The outcome specific properties of these sets were observed in Remark \ref{rm: errorMinMeasurementProperties} and illustrated in Fig. \ref{fig:threeSets}.
 Further, the sets were written in a parameterized form in the Lemma \ref{lem: para1}, Lemma \ref{lem: para2} and Lemma \ref{lem: para3}.
-Based on these parameters, a method to construct an arbitrary error minimizing measurement is given in the table below.
-The first column in the table states the free variables/parameters to choose and rest give the condition on these.
+Utilizing these parameters, a method to construct an arbitrary error-minimizing measurement is given in Table \ref{table: neqConstruction}.
+The first column in the table states the free variables/parameters to take, and the other three give the constraints on these.
 The conditions for $\mathcal{E}_s^1(\rho,\sigma)$, $\mathcal{E}_s^2(\rho,\sigma)$ and $\mathcal{E}_s^3(\rho,\sigma)$ are written in second, third and fourth columns respectively.
-To construct an arbitrary error-minimizing measurement from $\mathcal{E}_s^1(\rho,\sigma)$, start from the first row, pick an arbitrary free variable satisfying the conditions stated the second column and proceed towards the last row in this way.
+To construct an arbitrary error-minimizing measurement from $\mathcal{E}_s^1(\rho,\sigma)$, we can start from the first row, pick an arbitrary free variable satisfying the conditions stated in the second column, and proceed towards the last row in this way.
 After getting $\Lr$ and $\Ls$ in the last row, the error-minimizing measurement is given by $\{\Lr,\Ls,\I-\Lr-\Ls\}$.
-For constructing measurements from the sets $\mathcal{E}_s^2(\rho,\sigma)$ or $\mathcal{E}_s^3(\rho,\sigma)$, do the same but take the conditions from the corresponding columns.
+Constructing measurements from the sets $\mathcal{E}_s^2(\rho,\sigma)$ or $\mathcal{E}_s^3(\rho,\sigma)$ utilizes similar process over corresponding columns.